-When a business is looking to invest in a high quality app for their audience, one of the first questions that many people have is which platform they should invest in first (and usually it’s between iOS or an Android app).
-There are many ways in which iOS and Android app development are the same, but also many ways in which they are quite different from one another.
-Understanding the differences between the two can help you to make the right decision for your business and customers.
-Take these factors into consideration when choosing which platform you would like to publish for first.
+When a business is looking to invest in a high quality app for its audience, one of the first questions that many people have is which platform they should invest in first; iOS or Android?
+When picking between the two main mobile platforms, it's critical to understand their differences so that you can make the right decision for your business and customers.
+Take these factors into consideration when choosing which mobile platform to launch first.

 iOS however, boasts very quick adoption rates for new versions of their operating systems.
-It is estimated that currently more than 84% of users have upgraded to the latest version of iOS, iOS 9.
-This means that if your app requires high security or has features that require the newest version of the operating system, it may be a good idea to focus on iOS app development.
+It is estimated that currently more than 84% of users have upgraded to the latest version of iOS, iOS 14.
+If your app requires high security or has features that require the newest version of the operating system, it may be a good idea to focus on iOS app development, first.

-Speed of delivery, whether you are working with an agency, freelancer or in-house, directly affects the price of your app and time to market.
+Speed of delivery, whether you are working with an agency, freelancer or in-house developer, directly affects the price of your app and time to market.
 Android apps take an average of 2-3 times longer to build due to Android fragmentation and the release cycle issues.
-For this reason, it may actually be a more time and cost-effective option for businesses to publish on iOS, despite the fact that Apple’s approval process can add several days between completing app development and seeing it live on the App Store.
+For this reason, it may actually be a more time and cost-effective option for businesses to publish on iOS, despite the fact that Apple’s approval process can include more detailed and tedious requirements, leading to several additional days between submitting an app to the App Store and seeing it live on the App Store.